Born in London

 In 2013 I met spiritual teacher Thomas Hübl and began an intensive five-year study period with him.
 I helped him launch his Mystical Principles online work and the initiation of The Pocket Project for Collective and Ancestral Trauma Integration.

-I have learnt a completely new integration of the opening of higher levels of consciousness and work with the darkest, most wounded parts of ourselves, individual and collective.
+I learnt a completely new integration of the opening of higher levels of consciousness and work with the darkest, most wounded parts of ourselves, individual and collective.

 I use all my previous skills and experience to translate and bring this work coherently and accessibly into the world of CEO’s, changemakers and leaders in all fields, with transformational impact.